inform-us/requirements_specifications/rules/targets.md

 ---
 # SPC CHARTS
 ## TARGETS Graph 1- Daily percentage of all targets set in ICU navigators
-Operational definition= what proportion of all patients have all their targets set in EPIC by 1pm each day?
+Operational definition= what proportion of all patients have all their targets set in ICU navigators in  EPIC by 1pm each day?

-1. Count daily number of patients with all 8 (Sp)2, MAP, RASS, pH, haemoglobin, fluid balance, paCO2) targets set at 1pm/number of patients on unit at that time
+1. Count daily number of patients with all 8 (Sp)2, MAP, RASS, pH, haemoglobin, fluid balance, paCO2) targets set at 1pm and devide by number of patients on unit at that time
-2. Graphs shows as percentage
+2. Present as percentage